Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

 who has created the group you would like to join and request that your user name be added to that group.

+If you would like to create a new group, you must login with username as: 'user1' - this is the only username on a Tangerine server with the ability to create a new group.
+If you do not have the password for this account, please contact your server's administrator to request that a new group be created.

-If you would like to create a new group, click the “Account” button shown in the image above and then select “Join or create group” on the page that follows.
-You will be asked to re-enter your password in order to create a new group.
+Once logged in as 'user1', click the “Account” button shown in the image above and then select “Join or create group” on the page that follows.
+You will be asked to re-enter the 'user1' password in order to create a new group.
 Once you have done this, you should now see your new group appear in the Wizard landing screen.
 In this example, the group “demo\_manual” now appears as an option.